 While the material covered in the course is grounded in the field of economic history, there is a natural overlap with other fields in economics, particularly development economics, political economy, and cultural economics, as well as overlap with other disciplines, such as history, psychology, political science, anthropology, archaeology, and geography.

-This course is targeted to second-year Ph.D. students in economics.
+The course is targeted to second-year Ph.D. students in economics.
 It is not open to Undergraduate or Masters students.
-The course fulfills the distribution requirement
+The course fulfills the distribution requirement.

-The course is intended for students interested in research within the field of political economy or cultural economics, both broadly defined.
-Participants discuss research papers presented by scholars at Harvard and from elsewhere.
-They also present their own work in progress.
+The course is intended for PhD students interested in research withitn the field of political economy or cultural economics, both broadly defined.
+Students discuss their research ideas.
+It is primarily, but not exclusively, for doctoral students in economics who have finished their first-year core courses.